gabmich/xls-tools/README.md

 1. Parse two spreadsheets to look for occurences

-2. Parse a spreadsheet to format phonenumbers (in progresse)
+2. Parse a spreadsheet to format phonenumbers (in progress)

 3. ...